nicsig/config/.vim/after/plugin/README/README.md

 while we debug some issue (`$ vim -Nu /tmp/vimrc`).
 Otherwise, you may be able to reproduce a bug, that no one else will.

-Note that for some scripts, you can't write a guard:
+Note that for the scripts which  are not associated with any third-party plugin:

    • nop.vim
    • matchparen_toggle.vim
    • tidy_tab_completion.vim

+The only possible guard, is an ad-hoc one:

+    if exists('g:no_after_plugin')
+        finish
+    endif

 ## Which template should I follow?